AdobeDocs/analytics.en/help/analyze/reports-analytics/getting-started.md

 Before using Reports & Analytics, understand these basic login and setup tasks, and how to access account information.

-## Getting started with Reports & Analytics

-Before using Reports and Analytics, understand these basic login and setup tasks, and how to access account information.

 Reporting provides insights into your traditional web-based channels as well as evolving channels like mobile, video, and social networking.
 Some examples of marketing reports include:

 * How many people visit your site